JRC1995/Abstractive-Summarization/README.md

 The purpose for this is to created connections between hidden states of different timesteps, to establish long term dependencies.

-Note: Adding RRA will oppose the intuition behind identity initialization.
+Note: Adding RRA may somewhat oppose the purpose behind identity initialization.
 But, anyway, identity initialization (identity being orthonological) can still be a better initialization that random_normal or truncated_normal: https://smerity.com/articles/2016/orthogonal_init.html